 Similarly, police officers have reportedly made claims and have been compensated for sports injuries; unlike other departments that do not recognize such injuries.
 In fact, more than half of all police officers have filed a work comp claim in the past three years, compared with two-thirds of LA city firefighters.
 The work comp claims from both departments have cost the city $28 million.
 Further, a pair of audits found that a disproportionate amount of work comp benefits went to claimants who filed a new claim just as a previous one was ending.

 While these are chronicled as excessive, there are still a number of genuine injuries that may be overlooked.
 In these instances, it is helpful to have a knowledgeable attorney to help you through the process.
-If you have questions about your rights and options after a workplace accident, an experienced workers’ compensation lawyer can help.
+If you have questions about your rights and options after a workplace accident, an workers compensation attorney California can help.